mozilla-services/docs/source/server-devguide/glossary.rst

         The *Build* mailing list at services-builds@mozilla.org receives all Jenkins failures.

-        You can register to it at: https://mail.mozilla.org/listinfo/services-builds
+        You can subscribe to it at: https://mail.mozilla.org/listinfo/services-builds

     services-dev
         The *Dev* mailing list at services-dev@mozilla.org is the place where we discuss the development of Mozilla Services applications.

-        You can register to it at: https://mail.mozilla.org/listinfo/services-dev
+        You can subscribe to it at: https://mail.mozilla.org/listinfo/services-dev